John-Chiu/Generation_JFSD-bus-app/README.md

 # KMB Bus ETA Web App

+A simple web application to check the next bus ETA for a specified route at a specific bus stop.

+## Screenshots

 ![Screenshot of the app](./images/bus-app-UI.jpg)
 ![Screenshot of the app](./images/bus-app-UI-ETA.jpg)

-A simple web application to check the next bus ETA for a specified route at a specific bus stop.

 ## Usage